-Agency performance standards include cooperating agency role and level of involvement, quality of submittals, number of revisions, timeframe for concurrent processing of NEPA documents and environmental permits, number of requests for substantive additional information, interagency communication and coordination, and review delays.
-Review guidelines include responding to FDOT submittals within 30 calendar days, providing specific information about data needs to bring about compliance with the respective legal and regulatory requirements contained in Appendix A, documentation of consultation process, documentation of all formal/informal commitments to protect resources and mitigate impacts and documentation of all actions designed to expedite NEPA and permit approvals.
+ETAT agency performance standards include cooperating agency role and level of involvement, quality of submittals, number of revisions, time frame for processing of NEPA documents and expediting environmental permits, number of requests for substantive additional information, interagency communication and coordination, and review delays.
+Review guidelines include responding to FDOT submittals within 30 calendar days, providing specific information about data needs to bring about compliance with the respective legal and regulatory requirements contained in Appendix A, documentation of consultation process, documentation of all formal/informal commitments to protect resources and mitigate impacts, and documentation of all actions designed to expedite NEPA and permit approvals.